-To help on this wretched and senseless Credulity, the Pagan and Popish Priests have gone so far as to compose Farces of Legerdemain, called by them Offices of Consecration; the whole End of which was, they pretended, to bestow Godliness upon dead Earth, and Things inanimate.
+To help on this wretched and senseless Credulity, the Pagan and Popis Priests have gone so far as to compose Farces of Legerdemain, called by them Officer of Consecration; the whole End of which was, they pretended, to bestow Godliness upon dead Earth, and Things inanimate.
 Thus they deceived the People in the Name of the Lord, and gravely made Speeches (which they called Prayers) over Wood, Stones, and Iron; by virtue of which, the said Wood, Stones and Iron were obliged to become good Orthodox Lumber, and as sanctified Bodies as the other Members of the Congregation.

-If one was to demand of these Reverend Worthies, Who required these Things at their Hands?
-I doubt it would prove a hard Question; and probably, the impertinent Inquirer would be dispatched for Satisfaction to Satan, [I-218] or the Inquisition ----- An effectual and orthodox Answer to such busy Unbelievers, and often practised with terrible Success!
+IF one was to demand of these Reverend Worthies, Who required these Things at their Hands?
+I doubt it would prove a hard Question; and probably, the impertinent Inquirer would be dispatched for Satisfaction to Satan, or the Inquisition ----- An effectual and orthodox Answer to such busy Unbelievers, and often practised with terrible Success!

-But as I live in a Nation where such Superstitions and Cruelties are, I bless God, at an End; I take Leave to be amazed at the Assurance of those Popish Consecrators, who thus impiously pretend to draw down an Attribute of the Almighty, and endow with it what Spot of Earth they please.
-Will these insolent Deceivers say, that God Almighty cannot hear as well, and as favourably, a Prayer put up from a Ship as from a Chapel?
+But as I live in a Nation where such Supersitions and Cruelties are, I bless God, at an End; I take Leave to be amazed at the Affurance of those Popish Confectators, who thus implously pretend to draw down an Attribute of the Almighty, and endow with it what Spot of Earth they please.
+Will these insolent Deceivers fay, that God Almighty cannot hear as well, and as favourably, a Prayer put up from a Ship as from a Chapel?
 Or in what Part of Scripture are we told, that he will be rather worshipped at St. Peter's than upon the Alps; or at Loretto, or any other consecrated Place, rather than in a Booth, or a Barn; provided the Worship be performed with equal Piety?
-Or does e'er a Text in the New Testament inform us, that one Piece of Earth is holier than another? or that any Man, or Society of Men, can make it so?
+Or does e'er a Text in the New Testament inform us, that one Piece of Earth is holier than another? or that any Man, or Society of Men, can make it fo?

-If consecrated Ground have no more Holiness in it than other Ground, how is divine Worship more acceptable in it than in other Ground?
-And if it have some uncommon Sanctity in it; let those concerned tell us what it is, how it is, and by what certain Signs we shall know it: And whether it keep all the said Holiness to itself, [I-219] and amongst its own inanimate Heap of Stones, Timber, and Nails; and then what are We the better for it?
+IF confecrated Ground have no more Holiness in it than other Ground, how is divineWorfhip more acceptable in it than in other Ground?
+And if it have some uncommon Sanctity in it; let those concerned tell us what it is, how it is, and by what certain Signs we shall know it: And whether it keep all the said Holiness to itself, and amongst its own inanimate Heap of Stones, Timber, and Nails; and then what are We the better for it?
 Or whether the religious Bricks and Mortar do in good earnest communicate Part of their Piety to the People: And if so, In what manner do they perform this?
 And how does it appear first, and operate afterwards?
 But if all this be a Mystery, let them shew us where it is revealed in Scripture, wherein all other Mysteries are revealed.

-If by Consecration any Change be made, the same must be either visible, or only mystical.
+Is by Confectation any Change be made, the same must be either visible, or only mystical.
 If the Change be visible, then it comes under the Test and Examination of our Senses, and must be evident to all Men: But if the Change be purely mystical, it must be revealed to all.
 So that we must either have the Evidence of Sense, or the Evidence of God's Word and Authority, which is as good.
-But where neither of these Proofs appear, our Faith and Assent ought neither to be demanded, nor given, if demanded.
+But where neither of these Proofs appear, our Faith and Assentially and the support of these proofs appear, our Faith and Assentially is demanded.